General Studies Curriculum

 CMCH General Studies is based on the Montessori philosophy while ensuring it is always meeting or surpassing the GSE (Georgia Standards of Excellence).
 For more information on the GSE click here.

-How many schools would be willing to have third party formative assessment conducted 3 times a year with the results handed to parents together with the school report cards?
+How many schools would be willing to have a third-party conduct formative assessment, 3 times a year, with the results handed to parents together with the school report cards?

 How many schools have the tools to measure not only whether your child mastered their grade level standards but also to tell you what their maximum potential really is?

 How many schools will use formative assessment to continually fine-tune the curriculum to meet your child’s potential?